Authentication & Authorization

 if (ctx.action === 'edit' && ctx.resource.ownerId === ctx.user.id) return true;

-// Editors can edit any published resource in their department
+// Editors can edit published resources in their own department

 }